Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: Findings and discussion

-\begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt, partopsep=0pt, parsep=0pt] \item The use of \textit{digital exams/ submission of work}, \textit{digital tools for communication/organization/collaboration}, \textit{(computer) simulations}, and \textit{smartphones/tablets} has increased significantly during the pandemic.
-After the pandemic, the frequency of use of these technologies remained the same or decreased slightly but is still higher than before the pandemic.
-These technologies enabled instructors to conduct their lab courses even in distance learning forced by the pandemic, e.g., smartphones/tablets for data collection at home, digital exams, and communication tools for assessment and interaction.
+\textbf{Discussion of findings (ii):} The different developments can be explained by the different usability of technologies during on-campus and distance learning.
+The technologies in the first group enabled instructors to conduct their lab courses even in distance learning forced by the pandemic, e.g., smartphones/tablets for data collection at home, digital exams, and communication tools for assessment and interaction.
 Thus, these technologies were used more often during the pandemic than before.
-The data suggest that instructors now appreciate the possibilities of these new-used technologies as the frequency of use has not returned to the initial value after the pandemic. \item\textit{Remote/Automated data collection} and \textit{microcontrollers/ single-board computers} were used more rarely during the pandemic but almost equally often before and after.
-Using these technologies requires equipment usually available in laboratories but not in students' private homes.
-Thus, their rarer use during the pandemic in comparison to before and after can be explained by the limited availability of these technologies for students in distance learning. \item No major differences in the frequency of use can be found for \textit{software for data analysis/visualization}, \textit{digital hardware}, \textit{programming software (unspecific)}, and \textit{video and sound analysis}.
-In particular, the use of the first and the last two technologies is independent of the learning scenario (on-campus or distance learning).
-Therefore, it is plausible that the frequency of use has not changed over the pandemic. \end{enumerate}
+The data suggest that instructors now appreciate the possibilities of these new-used technologies as the frequency of use has not returned to the initial value after the pandemic.
+Contrary, using remote/automated data collection and microcontrollers (second group) requires equipment usually available in laboratories but not in students' private homes.
+Thus, their rarer use during the pandemic in comparison to before and after can be explained by the limited availability of these technologies for students in distance learning.
+The technologies in the third group, especially software and video/sound analysis, are rather independent of the learning scenario (on-campus or distance learning); therefore, it is plausible that the frequency of use has not changed over the pandemic.